 If you've ever wanted to see the northern lights, now could be the time.
 Aurorae borealis occur when solar storms eject charged, colliding particles into the Earth's atmosphere, a phenomenon that peaks roughly every 11 years during what's called solar maximum.
-As luck would have it, the next solar max is expected to occur in early 2013.
-That means that between now and April, aurora-gazers will likely be treated to some spectacular shows.

 While a trip to spot the lights can't be a guaranteed success -- Mother Nature is fickle, after all -- some places offer particularly good opportunities.

 Click through to discover the best places to see the Northern Lights.

 A trip to remote Bear Lake, located about three hours outside of Seward, is well worth the trek.
 When night falls, the lake is blanketed in darkness.
 The lack of light pollution makes northern lights viewing nothing short of spectacular.

 The lake can be reached from Bear Creek Road off the Seward Highway.
 Accommodations are sparse, but a bed and breakfast is located along the lakeshore.